 Unfortunately, dark chocolate Maltesers are not suitable for vegans as, just like regular Maltesers, they contain milk solids.

 Sugar, Cocoa Mass, Milk Solids, Glucose Syrup (Sources Include Wheat), Barley Malt Extract, Vegetable Fat, Cocoa Butter, Emulsifiers (Soy Lecithin, 492), Wheat Gluten, Raising Agents (501, 500), Salt, Natural Flavour (Vanilla Extract), Pectin.

 Currently, Mars does not make any vegan or dairy-free Maltesers.
 If you’re craving Maltesers but don’t want to consume non-human animal milk, then your choices at the moment are to try a vegan alternative to Maltesers or to make your own vegan-friendly homemade Maltesers.

 If you want to help the cause and encourage Mars to create a vegan version of your favourite chocolate biscuit balls, then there’s a petition online to ask them to do just that.
 You can sign the petition here.

-Vegan alternative to Maltesers
+Vegan alternatives to Maltesers

 In January 2020, UK health food chain Holland & Barrett launched a vegan alternative to Maltesers in 790 of its stores as well as online.
 The crunchy dark chocolate balls are called ‘Ballers’ and are made by Doisy and Dam.